akolobulus/PublicSpeakingGuide/replit.md

 - July 07, 2025.
 Updated logo to "MR FED" across all pages and added author's professional photo with circular styling
 - July 07, 2025.
 Replaced all header logos with "Favour Dakoru Speaking Academy" logo image across all pages with responsive sizing
 - July 07, 2025.
 Added automatic book image slideshow with 4 real book images, smooth fade transitions, and auto-advance every 4 seconds
 - July 07, 2025.
+Moved all images to /images folder with proper naming (book-cover-1.jpg, logo.png, author-photo.png) for better browser compatibility and organization
+- July 07, 2025.
 Removed all npm dependencies and node_modules - now runs purely on HTML, CSS, and JavaScript with Python HTTP server
 - July 07, 2025.
 Updated all testimonial names to Nigerian names for better cultural authenticity
 ```